Skip to content

 The GST collected and paid on sales and purchases are sometimes tracked using default GST Paid and GST Collected categories.

-But if your categories list has a single GST Balance category instead, this ensures that the net GST amount on your GST Return or BAS matches the net amount in the ledger.
+But if your categories list has a single GST Balance category instead, this ensures that the net GST amount on your GST Return matches the net amount in the ledger.
 You can also set this category as your GST clearing category under your Report settings.

 Why a single category ?